SAP Security Notes June 2015 – Review

-SAP has released the monthly critical patch update for June 2015.
-This patch update closes a lot of vulnerabilities in SAP products.
+SAP released its monthly critical patch update for June 2015 which closes a lot of vulnerabilities in SAP products.
 The most common vulnerability is Missing Authorization Check.
 This month, three critical vulnerabilities found by ERPScan researchers Vahagn Vardanyan, Rustem Gazizov, and Diana Grigorieva were closed.

 Issues that were patched with the help of ERPScan

-Below are the details of SAP vulnerabilities that were found by ERPScan researchers.
+Below there are the details ofthe SAP vulnerabilities that were found by ERPScan researchers.

-- An XML eXternal Entity vulnerability in SAP Mobile Platform on-premise (CVSS Base Score: 5.5).
-Update is available in SAP Security Note 2159601.
+- An XML eXternal Entity vulnerability in SAP Mobile Platform on-premise (CVSS Base Score: 5.5). the update is available in SAP Security Note 2159601.
 An attacker can use XML eXternal Entities to send specially crafted unauthorized XML requests, which will be processed by the XML parser.
-The attacker will get unauthorized access to the OS file system.
+An attacker will get an unauthorized access to the OS file system.

 - A Hardcoded Credentials vulnerability in SAP Cross-System Tools (CVSS Base Score: 3.6).
-Update is available in SAP Security Note 2059659.
-An attacker can use hardcoded credentials for unauthorized access and perform various actions in the system.
-In addition, it is likely that the code will be implemented as a backdoor into the system.
+The update is available in SAP Security Note 2059659.
+An attacker can use hardcoded credentials for an unauthorized access and perform various actions in the system.
+In addition, it is likely that the code was implemented as a backdoor into the system.

 - A Hardcoded Credentials vulnerability in SAP Data Transfer Workbench (CVSS Base Score: 2.1).
-Update is available in SAP Security Note 2057982.
-An attacker can use the hardcoded credentials for unauthorized access and perform various actions in the system.
-In addition, it is likely that the code will be implemented as a backdoor into the system.
+The update is available in SAP Security Note 2057982.
+An attacker can use the hardcoded credentials foran unauthorized access and perform various actions in the system.
+In addition, it is likely that the code was implemented as a backdoor into the system.

 The most critical issues closed by SAP Security Notes June 2015

-Some of our readers and clients asked us to categorize the most critical SAP vulnerabilities to patch them first.
-Companies providing SAP Security Assessment, SAP Vulnerability Assessment, or SAP Penetration Testing services can include these vulnerabilities in their checklists.
+Our readers and clients asked us to categorize the most critical SAP vulnerabilities to patch them first. the companies that provide SAP Security Assessment, SAP Vulnerability Assessment, or SAP Penetration Testing services can include these vulnerabilities in their checklists.
 The most critical vulnerabilities of this update can be patched by the following SAP Security Notes:

 - 2163306: SAP CommonCryptoLib and SAPCRYPTOLIB are vulnerable to FREAK (CVE-2015-0204, CVSS Base Score: 5.0).
-It allows an attacker to intercept HTTPS connections between vulnerable clients and servers and force them to use weakened encryption, which the attacker can break to steal or manipulate sensitive data.
-All the attacks on this page assume a network adversary (i.e. a man-in-the-middle) to tamper with TLS handshake messages.
-The typical scenario to mount such attacks is by tampering with the Domain Name System (DNS), for example via DNS rebinding or domain name seizure.
+It allows an attacker to intercept HTTPS connections between vulnerable clients and servers and force them to use the weakened encryption, which the attacker can break to steal or manipulate the sensitive data.
+All the attacks on this page assume a network adversary (i.e. a Man-in-the-Middle) to tamper with TLS handshake messages.
+The typical scenario to mount such attacks is to tamper with the Domain Name System (DNS), for example via DNS rebinding or the domain name seizure.
 This attack targets a class of deliberately weak export cipher suites.
 It is recommended to install this SAP Security Note to prevent risks.

 It is highly recommended to patch all those SAP vulnerabilities to prevent business risks affecting your SAP systems.

-SAP has traditionally thanked the security researchers from ERPScan for found vulnerabilities on their acknowledgment page.
+SAP traditionally thanked the security researchers from ERPScan for found vulnerabilities on their acknowledgment page.

 Advisories for those SAP vulnerabilities with technical details will be available in 3 months on erpscan.com.
 Exploits for the most critical vulnerabilities are already available in ERPScan Security Monitoring Suite.